 You want a power paddle:

-you’ll get more natural, effortless power out of the Black Opal, Boomstik, and Perseus paddles.
+you'll get more natural, effortless power out of the Holbrook Fuze.

 You need a bigger sweet spot:

-the 11SIX24 Jelly Bean (budget range) and Honolulu J2NF (mid-range) both have more forgiving sweet spots.
+the 11SIX24 Pegasus (budget range), FLiK F3, and Honolulu J2NF (both mid-range) have the most forgiving sweet spots.

 Today’s best deal